Pressure mounts on Mandelson to quit Lords over Epstein links

 Former prime minister Mr Brown said he had asked Sir Chris to investigate the disclosure of “confidential and market sensitive information” during the global financial crisis.

-Documents released by the US Department of Justice indicate Epstein was sent internal discussions from the heart of the UK government after the global financial crisis.
+Documents released by the US Department of Justice indicate Epstein was sent details of internal discussions from the heart of the UK government after the global financial crisis.

 Lord Mandelson, then the business secretary also appeared to tell Epstein he would lobby ministers over a tax on bankers’ bonuses in 2009, and to confirm an imminent bailout package for the euro the day before it was announced in 2010.